Ben 10: Titanic Kungfubot Offensive

 The game features famous and notable Cartoon Network characters in robot-type form.
-Big Chill, Swampfire, a DNAlien, Kevin, Vilgax, Rath, Armodrillo, Ultimate Humongousaur, Ultimate Echo Echo, and Ultimate Big Chill appear as playable characters.
+Big Chill, Swampfire, a DNAlien, Kevin Levin, Vilgax, Rath, Armodrillo, Ultimate Humongousaur, Ultimate Echo Echo, and Ultimate Big Chill appear as playable characters.

-To promote the Ben 10/Generator Rex: Heroes United special, Cartoon Network updated Titanic Kungfubot Offensive, adding new bots, such as "Shocksquatch" and "Clockwork"; both of which are aliens accessible to Ben.
+To promote the Ben 10/Generator Rex: Heroes United special, Cartoon Network updated Titanic Kungfubot Offensive, adding new bots based on Shocksquatch and Clockwork.

-Cartoon Network Universe: Fusion Fall
+Cartoon Network Universe: FusionFall

-The character design for Ben Tennyson was changed when the original Ben 10 series ended and was replaced by Alien Force.
-In the game, he serves as a "Player Guide" offering guide-based missions and special items.
+The character design for Ben Tennyson was changed when the original Ben 10 series ended and was replaced by his Alien Force design.
+In the game, he serves as a "Guide" offering exclusive missions and items.

 Cartoon Network Universe: Project Exonaut

 In another browser-based game entitled Cartoon Network Universe: Project Exonaut, Ben's aliens, alongside Gwen and Vilgax, appear as "exosuits".
 The exosuits' purpose is protecting the player and giving them unique abilities and powers.
-The planet Kylmyys (the home of one of Ben's aliens, Big Chill) and the Perplexhedron are featured as battle arenas.
-Ultimate Kevin and Alien X are currently the new exosuits for Project Exonaut representing Ben 10.
-The new exosuits feature Gold versions of Manus, Marceline, Mojo Jojo, and Rath.
+The planet Kylmyys (the home planet of one of Ben's aliens, Big Chill) and the Perplexhedron are featured as battle arenas.
+Ultimate Kevin and Alien X appear as exosuits for Project Exonaut representing Ben 10.
+The new exosuits feature a Gold version of and Rath.

 Cartoon Network: Punch Time Explosion

 Ben appears in the game as a playable character.
 Swampfire, Humongousaur, Big Chill, and AmpFibian appear as Ben's playable aliens.
 Vilgax, the archenemy of Ben Tennyson appears as a playable character for the first time.
 Gwen and the Vreedle Brothers are "summons" in the game.
 Additionally, Bellwood and the Null Void are included as battle arenas.
 Kevin also appears as a "summon" in the game, but is featured as a playable character on PlayStation 3, Xbox 360, and Wii versions called Cartoon Network: Punch Time Explosion XL.
-Kevin in Ultimate Kevin form appears in the game as a boss.
+In addition, Kevin in Ultimate Kevin form appears in the game as a boss.
 The young version of Ben appears in the console version of the game as a playable character.